New Home Construction Incentives

 Step One - Plan your design

 Contact one of our energy partners.
-They will arrange for a certified energy advisor to review your building plans before you build.
+You can book this directly with them.
+There is no need to contact efficiencyPEI at this step.
+The energy partner will arrange for a certified energy advisor to evaluate your building plans before you build.

 efficiencyPEI automatically subsidizes more than 80% of the cost of this plans evaluation and follow-up assessment, so it only costs you $99 + HST.

-Remember: to be eligible for the New Home Construction Program your application must be submitted before or within 30 days of receiving your building permit.
-You must apply before the footings are poured.
+Remember: to be eligible for the New Home Construction Program your plans evaluation must be submitted before or within 30 days of receiving your building permit.
+You must have your plans evaluated before the footings are poured.
 If your building permit is over 30 days but construction has not yet started, the energy partner will arrange a site inspection to verify this with efficiencyPEI.

 Step 2 - Build with energy efficiency in mind